-Since the 1979 study, the link between power lines and childhood cancer have been comprehensively investigated.
+Because of the 1979 study, power lines and childhood cancers have been comprehensively investigated.
 These investigations included more epidemiological research, as well as laboratory studies.

-Some epidemiological studies have reported associations with magnetic fields; others have not.
-Studies conducted in the UK, France, Denmark and the US have not established associations between a home near transmission lines and childhood leukaemia.
+There have been mixed results from subsequent epidemiological studies.
+Some have reported associations with magnetic fields; others have not.
+Recent studies conducted in the UK, France, Denmark and the US have not established associations between a home near transmission lines and childhood leukaemia.